Culture of Taiwan: Tea

 Taiwanese tea culture, include tea arts, tea ceremony, and a very social way of enjoying tea.
 While the most common teas are oolongs, especially Taiwanese oolongs such as Iron Goddess and Alpine Oolong.
 However, black teas and green teas are also popular.
 Many of the classical arts can be seen in the tea culture, examples: calligraphy, flower arts, incense arts, and such.

 Recreation

 Karaoke is incredibly popular in Taiwan, where it is termed KTV (karaoke television).
 This is an example of something the Taiwanese have drawn, on scale, from contemporary Japanese culture.
 Pachinko is another example.
 During typhoons, many young Taiwanese will spend the day singing karaoke or playing mahjong.
 Many people enjoy watching miniseries collectively called Taiwanese drama.

+Indoor shrimping has remained a popular form of recreation in Taiwan since the 1990s.

 Since 1999, hot springs, known as wēnquán in Chinese and onsen in Japanese, have been making a comeback thanks to efforts by the government.
 Over 100 hot springs have been discovered since the Japanese introduced their rich onsen culture to Taiwan, with the largest concentration on the northernmost part of Taiwan island.

 Anime and manga are very popular in Taiwan.
 Comics, including manga, are called manhua in Taiwan.
 It is common to see a manga rental shop or a manga store every couple of streets in larger cities.